microsoft/azurelinux-tutorials/docs/getting_started/azurelinux-osguard-howto.md

 1. **Code Integrity**: By enforcing code integrity (CI) via Integrity Policy Enforcement (IPE) Azure Linux OS Guard ensures only trusted binaries (on the host and in containers) are loaded into memory.
 This further extends the security promise of Secure Boot (aka Trusted Launch) that ensures the integrity of the system is maintained during boot.
 2. **Immutable /usr**: By ensuring `/usr` is read-only, the integrity of the core executables on the system can be maintained.
-3. **Declarative, Image Builds & Servicing**: Azure Linux OS Guard makes heavy use of [Image Customizer](https://github.com/microsoft/azure-linux-image-tools) which is an image build solution built by the Core OS group within Microsoft, allowing teams to easily extend the base image using a declarative configuration.
+3. **Declarative Image Builds & Servicing**: Azure Linux OS Guard makes heavy use of [Image Customizer](https://github.com/microsoft/azure-linux-image-tools) which is an image build solution built by the Core OS group within Microsoft, allowing users to easily extend the base image using a declarative configuration.
 4. **Mandatory Access Control**: Azure Linux OS Guard introduces SELinux in enforcing mode to ensure only authorized processes can perform certain actions.

 ## Prerequisites